 Skydiving equipment has come a long way since the old days, and the improvements that have been made over the last 30 years have given us equipment that is assuredly safer.
 When you make a tandem skydive, you will be using equipment that contains two parachutes.
 One of these parachutes is called the “main” and, as its namesake indicates, is the primary canopy.
 The other canopy is called a reserve.
 In the unlikely

 To keep the tandem skydive as safe as possible, the reserve parachute is only handled by an expert FAA-certified rigger (WNY even offers FAA parachute rigger training programs!).
 Equipment is also outfitted with a pretty neat piece of technology called an Automatic Activation Device (AAD).
 This little computer ensures that the reserve parachute will deploy when a certain altitude or speed is reached.
-So, IF the instructor is unable to open the main or reserve, the AAD is great back up device.
-Because tandem safety is so important here at WNY, your instructor well versed in the equipment.
+So, if the instructor is unable to open the main or reserve, the AAD is a great back up device.
+Because tandem safety is so important here at WNY, your instructor is well versed in the use of tandem skydiving equipment.

 So you see – tandem skydiving isn’t as death defying as it seems.
-You can also come out and watch to see how many times things go right, and get a feel for the culture.
-Then when you’re ready to give it a go – ioin us at WNY skydiving – we would love to share this once-in-a-lifetime experience with you.
+You’re always welcome to come out to the drop zone and observe our tandem skydiving operation; you’ll get a feel for our culture and see our safety procedures in progress.
+Then, when you’re ready to give it a go, ioin us at WNY skydiving – we would love to share this once-in-a-lifetime experience with you!